La Guiannée (La Guignolèe)

 New Years Eve

-Founded by French fur traders, Ste.
-Genevieve remained a French speaking enclave for centuries in the newly Americanized Midwest.
-Sadly, the last generations of native French speakers are disappearing, but old traditions like La Guiannée still remain.
-This ancient tradition, analogous to the English custom of Wassailing that harkens back to Europe’s Middle Ages, is celebrated by descendants of those French settlers.
-Dressed in bizarre and somewhat archaic costumes, the revelers wander from place to place singing a beggars song for favors.
-You can see and participate with these singers and musicians as they celebrate this 250 year old tradition each New Year’s Eve in the streets, cafes and pubs of old Ste.
+Founded by French merchants and fur traders, Ste.
+Genevieve remained a French speaking enclave for many years in the newly Americanized Midwest.
+Sadly, the last generations of native French speakers are disappearing, but cherished traditions like La Guiannée still remain.
+This ancient tradition, analogous to the English custom of Wassailing that dates back to Europe’s Middle Ages, is celebrated by descendants of those French settlers.
+You can watch and participate with these singers and musicians as they celebrate this 250 year old tradition each New Year’s Eve in the streets, cafes and pubs of Ste.
 Genevieve’s Historic District.

 Ste.
 Genevieve Kings Ball

 First Saturday in February